aleeraser/luzern-velox-bot/README.md

 # Command to execute
 # Ensure the binary is built and located here
-ExecStart=/home/alessandro/git/luzern-velox-vibebot/target/release/luzern-velox-vibebot # <-- ADJUST THIS PATH if needed
+ExecStart=$HOME/git/luzern-velox-vibebot/target/release/luzern-velox-vibebot # <-- ADJUST THIS PATH if needed

 # Restart the service if it fails
 Restart=on-failure
-RestartSec=5s

-# Standard output and error logging configuration
-StandardOutput=journal
-StandardError=journal
+RestartSec=30s

 [Install]
 # Enable the service for the default multi-user target